uniphil/statwonk.github.io/source/_posts/2013-09-27-reading-csv-data-into-r.markdown

 There are a variety of ways to import data into R.

 I most often work with CSV files.
-In my experience, getting the file path correct is the trickiest part of brining data into R.  I'm going to show you how this works by first writing a piece of data to CSV and then we'll bring it back in.
+In my experience, getting the file path correct is the trickiest part of bringing data into R.  I'm going to show you how this works by first writing a piece of data to a CSV file and then we'll bring it back in.

 The `data()` function in R allows access to tons of toy datasets.
 R programmers typically use these to [create reproducible examples](http://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) on sites like StackOverflow.

 {% codeblock lang:r %}
 data(mtcars) # first I get some toy data, so now we have access to the mtcars data.frame

 head(mtcars) # Let's take a look